rakotomandimby/code-ai-agent/code-ai-agent/.ai-history/25082921h07m36s_googleai_gemini-2.5-flash-lite.md

 But what is supposed to happen if these environment variables are not set?
 Does the application start, or does it throw an error and refuse to start?

+# GGL GoogleAI API Error: API key is missing.
+Please provide it in the 'api_key' field of your request body.

+GoogleAI gemini-2.5-flash-lite (0k in, 0k out)